 Different stores, different money... accents and new food to try.
 So many experiences waited just outside the plane doors.

 I'd just spent the last 10 months living in Hawaii - the first place I'd ever traveled alone.
-But something about this experience felt different.
+But something about this experience already feels different.
 My time in Hawaii was more stationary; I had plans.
 I was still living within my home country.

-This time, I had no plans- except a 4 night stay booked at a hostel I'd never even seen or been to.
-It was nerve wracking and exhilarating all at once.
+This time, I have no plans- except a 4 night stay booked at a hostel I know nothing about.
+It's nerve wracking and exhilarating all at once.